Tinker-Twins/AutoDRIVE/README.md

 # AutoDRIVE
-AutoDRIVE - An Integrated Platform for Autonomous Vehicle Research and Education
+### An Integrated Platform for Autonomous Vehicle Research and Education